chichieinstein/nvimhelper/README.md

         - -I.
 ```

 Be sure to correctly include the compute architecture and the C++ version above.
+The automation script in this repo assumes a compute architecture of 75 by default.

 # Rust